The Profinite Dimensional Manifold Structure of Formal Solution Spaces of Formally Integrable PDEs: Some notation

 \section{Some notation}

 Let us introduce some notation and conventions which will be used throughout the paper.

-If nothing else is said, all manifolds and corresponding concepts, such as submersions, bundles etc., are understood to be smooth and finite dimensional.
+If nothing else is said, all manifolds and corresponding concepts, such as submersions, bundles etc., are understood to be smooth and f\/inite dimensional.
 The symbol $\IT^{k,l}$ stands for the functor of $k$-times contravariant and $l$-times covariant tensors, where as usual $\IT:=\IT^{1,0}$ and $\IT^{*}:=\IT^{0,1}$.
-If $X$ is a manifold, then the corresponding tensor bundles will be denoted by $\pi_{\IT^{k,l} X}:\: \IT^{k,l} X\to X$.
-Moreover, we write $ \calX^\infty$ and $ \Omega^k$ for the sheaves of smooth vector fields and of smooth $k$-forms, respectively.
+If $X$ is a manifold, then the corresponding tensor bundles will be denoted by~$\pi_{\IT^{k,l} X}\colon \IT^{k,l} X\to X$.
+Moreover, we write $ \calX^\infty$ and $ \Omega^k$ for the sheaves of smooth vector f\/ields and of smooth $k$-forms, respectively.